Remembering Rainham women's war effort

 During the Second World War, with many men away fighting there was a shortage in Britain’s workforce.
 The government set up nurseries to allow mothers with young children to go out to work.
 Rainham Hall was one of them, and between 1943-1954 local women took on roles including as matrons and nurses.

-While researching war-time nurseries for our current exhibition, 'Remembering the Day Nursery at Rainham Hall', our lead volunteer historic research, Jenny Collett, discovered a great deal about how nurseries were set-up and about the women who were in charge day-to-day: the matron and the nursery assistants.
+While researching war-time nurseries for our 2017-2018 exhibition, 'Remembering the Day Nursery at Rainham Hall', our lead volunteer historic researcher, Jenny Collett, discovered a great deal about how nurseries were set-up and about the women who were in charge day-to-day: the matron and the nursery assistants.

 Making a war-time nursery

 Setting up nurseries from scratch, during a war, was not straight-forward.
 Many in Government doubted whether they were needed at all.
 Surely the best place for small children was “at home with Mother”!
 Eventually, the shortage of labour won the “war of the nursery”.
 The Ministry of Labour decided which areas needed nurseries.
 The Ministry of Health organised their setting up.
 The Board of Education oversaw educational play, while County and Borough Councils actually ran them.
 The Government paid for the nurseries, but the war-working mothers had to contribute 1 shilling a day for each child.